50 Years of the Sigmund Freud Museum

 In an act of reconciliation, the museum’s founding was supported primarily by Anna Freud: among other things, she donated the furniture of the waiting room from her father’s former practice and in the early 1970s launched what is now the “Library of Psychoanalysis” at Berggasse 19.
 She herself only came to Vienna a month later to visit her lost hometown, from which she had been expelled in 1938, on the occasion of the twenty-seventh congress of the International Psychoanalytical Association.
-Paula Fichtl, employed by the Freuds for decades and their confidante, traveled from London especially for the museum’s opening and brought Sigmund Freud’s hat and walking stick with her.
+Paula Fichtl, housekeeper and confidante of the Freud family, traveled from London especially for the museum’s opening and brought Sigmund Freud’s hat and walking stick with her.

 50 Years of the Sigmund Freud Museum